We've compiled a list of FAQs concerning our Bike Smart program! Don't find the answer to your question? Please contact Daniel at [email protected].

 Do I need to have training in order to receive a trailer?

-Yes, you need to be trained in the Bike Smart curriculum before you can have the trailer.
+Yes, you must be trained in the Bike Smart curriculum before you can receive the trailer.
 Contact [email protected] to find out how to get trained in the Bike Smart curriculum.

 What is in a trailer?